 Among the famous guests of the house in the 20th century were Henry Kissinger, Madeleine Albright, Henry Moore, Shirley Bassey Tom Jones or the world-famous conductors Herbert von Karajan, Claudio Abbado and Ricardo Chailly.

 In 2014 and 2021, the hotel underwent extensive renovations.
 These renovations placed particular focus on preserving historic details such as ceiling stucco, wood carvings, parquet floors and hand-painted wood paneling.
+The work has restored the hotel’s historical charm and at the same time enriched it with contemporary comfort and lifestyle.

 In 2021, a new chapter in the history of Château Gütsch begins: The lobby, reception and ballroom, redesigned by Lucerne-based Sigrist Schweizer Architekten AG in collaboration with Zurich-based interior design firm Grego, combine classic elegance with contemporary relaxation – the tradition-rich rooms with antique interior elements have been restaged with new lighting and modern artworks, heralding a new era for Château Gütsch.